TARUNPRASAT/Blog_Clone/README.md

 # Blog Clone
-Cloned a Website Using HTML,CSS
+Cloned a Webpage Using HTML,CSS